snok/drf-openapi-tester/README.md

 - `Sequence` will indicate how the response tester iterated through the data structure, before finding the error.

 In this example, the response data is missing two attributes, ``height`` and ``width``, documented in the OpenAPI schema indicating that either the response needs to include more data, or that the OpenAPI schema should be corrected.
 It might be useful to highlight that we can't be sure whether the response or the schema is wrong; only that they are inconsistent.

+### Supporting the project

+Please leave a ✭ if this project helped you 👏 and contributions are always welcome!